Northern Ireland: getting the right treatment and care

 Your epilepsy will be treated by the neurologist or GP.
 NICE says that all children, young people and adults with epilepsy should also have access to an epilepsy specialist nurse, but we know this is not yet the case for everyone.
 Your GP or neurologist might arrange for you to see an epilepsy specialist nurse, if there is one in your area.

 These are nurses with training and expertise in epilepsy.
-They can help in the following ways:
+They can with:

-• Answer questions about your treatment and living with epilepsy
+• Answering questions about your treatment and living with epilepsy

-• Offer you an information and care-planning session that includes looking at your emotional wellbeing and ways of managing your epilepsy
+• Offering you an information and care-planning session that includes looking at your emotional wellbeing and ways to manage your epilepsy

-• Provide a link between you and your neurologist
+• Being a link between you and your neurologist

 How often should I have a review of my treatment?